BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Skin-changer** `ACTIVE` - At the beginning of his Activation, Grimbeorn can change his form from Man to Bear.
+- **Skin-changer** `ACTIVE`

+At the beginning of his Activation, Grimbeorn can change his form from Man to Bear.
 If he does, place the Bear model in base contact with the Man model, and then remove the Man model from play.
 If there is no space to place the Bear model, then Grimbeorn cannot transform.
 Once he has transformed, Grimbeorn the Bear may continue his Activation as normal, including Charging in which case check the Line of Sight from the newly placed Bear model to determine whether Grimbeorn can Charge.
 Once Grimbeorn has transformed, he uses the Grimbeorn the Bear profile - though his Wounds, Might, Will and Fate Points remain the same between both profiles.

-- **Leader of the Beornings** `PASSIVE` - Only Beorning models can benefit from Grimbeorn's Heroic Actions or Stand Fast.
+- **Leader of the Beornings** `PASSIVE`

+Only Beorning models can benefit from Grimbeorn's Heroic Actions or Stand Fast.

 </div>